 A wired-open gate to a corral was shut, restricting access to water for the cattle.
 The incident occurred on a section of state trust land leased from the Utah School and Institutional Trust Lands Administration (SITLA).

 Chilcoat will face charges of felony attempted wanton destruction of livestock, felony retaliation against a witness, and trespassing on trust lands.
 A charge of providing false information to an officer was dismissed.

 Franklin is charged with felony attempted wanton destruction of livestock, and trespassing on trust lands.

-Rose Chilcoat recently retired as the Executive Director of the Great Old Broads for Wilderness, an environmental group that has been very active about public land issues in San Juan County.
+Rose Chilcoat recently retired as an Associate Director of the Great Old Broads for Wilderness, an environmental group that has been very active about public land issues in San Juan County.

 Under the direction of Chilcoat, the Great Old Broads were active in challenging livestock grazing permits in Canyons of the Ancients National Monument, which is adjacent to San Juan County in the southwest corner of Colorado.